jake3030/rails-bootstrap-helpers/README.md

 # Rails Bootstrap Helpers

+## This fork is intended to upgrade this gem with Bootstrap 3 support

 Rails Bootstrap Helpers is a plugin for Ruby on Rails that adds view helpers for [Bootstrap](http://getbootstrap.com/2.3.2/).
 It also contains some helpers for [Jasny's Bootstrap extensions](http://jasny.github.io/bootstrap/index.html).